 - Off-site manufacture/Pre Manufactured Value (PMV)

 These two additional categories were particularly relevant, given the more demanding requirements driven by upcoming regulatory standards and changes in affordable housing policies.
-They also supported the increased scope of the AIMCH project that came from Barratt Development’s commitment to building a net zero carbon demonstrator in conjunction with Salford University.
+They also supported the increased scope of the AIMCH project that came from Barratt’s commitment to building a net zero carbon demonstrator in conjunction with Salford University.

 Suppliers submitted proposals via a pre-qualification questionnaire.
 Submissions were then assigned to appropriate challenges and a member of the partnership team for assessment and progression as appropriate.